 - Automatic LOD compatibility.
 LODs are switched per cell which give better performance and less LOD popping.

 - No vertex or triangle increase compared to original meshes.

-- Remove triangles and vertices that are under any surface (terrain and/or meshes).
+- Remove geometry that is under any surface (terrain and/or meshes).
 E.g. for rocks this can reduce +35% of the geometry.

-- Remove backface culling triangles and vertices on the background geometry (where the camera can never go).
+- Remove backface culling geometry on the background geometry (which the camera can never see).
 This can reduce +50% of the geometry by itself and +80% with the inside and below terrain removal.

 - Original GameObjects components keep working, e.g. scripts, colliders, etc.